Looking for a beautiful, easy to grow, low-maintenance and hardy aquarium plant?

 Hornwort is not a very demanding plant and is excellent for beginners.

-It does not require CO2 injections or fertilizers (though it will benefit from both of these).
+It does not require CO2 injections, high lighting or fertilizers (though it will benefit from both of these).

 Propagation couldn’t be easier.